- Homepage

 Biological/Biomedical Waste Training

 All employees who generate biological/biomedical waste must be trained regarding the proper segregation, handling, packaging, labeling, storage and treatment of biological waste.
 Training is required prior to commencement of duties related to biological waste handling and annually thereafter.
-All individuals enrolled in the UF Bloodborne Pathogen (BBP) Program receive this training.
-For those individuals who are not in the BBP Program, standalone Biomedical Waste training is available online through myTraining.
-You can search for the class by using the course code (EHS851).

 In accordance with Florida Statute (Ch.
 64E-16 F.A.C.), training records for each employee shall be maintained for a period of three (3) years.
 Training records are kept indefinitely for those who are trained through myTraining.
 If you hold an instructor-led session, you must keep the training records for a minimum of 3 years.